esciencecenter-digital-skills/lesson-model-coupling/episodes/04-muscle-couple.md

   d: 4.05e-2    # diffusion parameter
 ```

+Look at the names of the settings.
+Does anything stand out to you?

 ## Specifying resources

 Finally, we need to tell MUSCLE3 whether and if so how each model is parallelised, so that it can reserve adequate resources for each component.
 In this case, the models are single-threaded so that is what we specify.
 Again, add this to your file.